Wake-up-Freeman/OLD-ODISEO/docs/develop/dapp/quick-start/using-terrain-testnet.md

 ## Advanced usage

-For more advanced use cases such as deploying to the testnet or mainnet, see [Terrain's readme](https://github.com/iboss-ptk/terrain#readme).
+For more advanced use cases such as deploying to the testnet or mainnet, see [Daodiseoin's readme](https://github.com/iboss-ptk/daodiseoin#readme).